vess-dev/vess-dev.github.io/_posts/2021-07-22-the-last-job.md

 ...

-"Nar, nar, you dohn't ever <strong>cheat<strong> yourself a Xel.
+"Nar, nar, you dohn't ever <strong>cheat</strong> yourself a Xel.
 Aye, they's got the memory fors it- can remember every slight yew evar did pull on them, and the lifespahn to geht yew <em>back</em> fohr it."
 The brutish and shrewd Glix leans over the table as his accumulated cybernetic plating along the rolls of fat clink and shimmer.
 He smacks his lips, clears his throat, and brings a fist up to assist with his jest.
 "Yew dohn't ever do that if yew know hwat's good for yew."
 The two alien men continue for a time, trading hushed whispers as they peer at the cloaked being across the room.
 An oddity in this and every sector, the Xel sits silently and slowly gazes around with a piercing stare.
 They quiet as its look passes over them, and resume when it continues on.
 With a slow and pointed movement the Xel stands from its table causing them once again to stop.
 It leaves- but pauses at the door, and looks toward them for a split second.

 <hr>